Solar plane completes maiden intercontinental trip

 Pilot Piccard descended from the plane, smiling as he was greeted by Borshberg and Mustafa Bakkoury, the head of Morocco's solar energy agency.

-The Solar Impulse project began in 2003 with a 10-year budget of 90 million euros and has involved engineers from Swiss lift maker Schindler and research aid from Belgian chemicals group Solvay.
+The Solar Impulse project began in 2003 with a 10-year budget of 90 million euros ($112.18 million) and has involved engineers from Swiss lift maker Schindler and research aid from Belgian chemicals group Solvay.

 On Tuesday, the aircraft crossed the Gibraltar Strait separating Africa and Europe at one of its narrowest points.
 The flight is crucial for the project's developers because it would help improve the organization of a world tour planned in 2013.